screwdriver-cd/guide/docs/user-guide/configuration/jobconfiguration.md

 Steps are the list of instructions you want to execute in your build.
 These should be defined as:
 `step_name: step_command`.
 Steps will be executed in the order they are defined.
 Current working directory and environment variables are passed between steps.

+You can also specify teardown steps, which will be run regardless of whether the build succeeds or fails.
+These steps need to be at the end of the job and have the format "teardown-.\*"

 #### Example
 ```
 jobs: